 How do we come into the picture?

-Here at ACO in Australia, through our partners, Pitlok Industries, we have worked extensively alongside the Australian Security Intelligence Organisation (ASIO) to develop a range of trafficable enclosures fit for national security purposes.
-This range of products is specifically manufactured to be first class in line with the Security Construction and Equipment Committee (SCEC) endorsement standards, ensuring the protection of any classified materials.
+Here at ACO in Australia, through our partners, Pitlok Industries, we have worked extensively alongside government departments to develop a range of trafficable enclosures fit for national security purposes.
+This range of products is specifically manufactured to be first class in line with the Security Construction and Equipment Committee (SCEC) endorsement standards.
 The SCEC works most notably to support the Department of Defence for the evaluation of security equipment and also contributes practices employed across several other government departments and agencies to ensure a high level of security for storing sensitive information.

 SCEC uses a rating system, which can be applied to trafficable enclosures in the category of ‘perimeter protection’: